-- The drug may not be on the plan's List of Covered Drugs (Drug List), or it could have a requirement or restriction that you did not know about or do not think should apply to you.
-If you decide to get the drug, you may need to pay the full cost for it. - " If you do not pay for the drug but think it should be covered, you can ask for a coverage decision (see Chapter 9, Sections 5.2 (page 159) and 6.4 (page 176)). - " If you and your doctor or other prescriber think you need the drug right away, you can ask for a fast coverage decision (see Chapter 9, Sections 5.2 (page 159) and 6.4 (page 176)). - If you have questions, please call Absolute Total Care at 1-855-735-4398 (TTY: 711) from 8 a.m. to 8 p.m., Monday through Friday.
-After hours, on weekends and on federal holidays, you may be asked to leave a message.
-Your call will be returned within the next business day.
-The call is free.
-For more information, visit http://mmp.absolutetotalcare.com.
+■ The drug may not be on the plan's List of Covered Drugs (Drug List), or it could have a requirement or restriction that you did not know about or do not think should apply to you.
+If you decide to get the drug, you may need to pay the full cost for it.

-Send us a copy of your receipt when you ask us to pay you back.
+- If you do not pay for the drug but think it should be covered, you can ask for a coverage decision (see Chapter 9, Sections 5.2 (page 154) and 6.4 (page 170). - If you and your doctor or other prescriber think you need the drug right away, you can ask for a fast coverage decision (see Chapter 9, Sections 5.2 (page 154) and 6.4 (page 170). - Send us a copy of your receipt when you ask us to pay you back.
 In some situations, we may need to get more information from your doctor or other prescriber in order to pay you back for the drug.